 Citizen Airmen with unrivaled expertise in cradle to grave GPS operations, modernization and navigation warfare.

-Launch, operate and sustain the GPS satellite constellation in support of daily taskings and requirements from Joint Functional Component Command - Space (JFCC-Space) to provide 24-hour, highly accurate navigation, timing and nuclear detonation detection information to users worldwide.
+Launch, operate and sustain the Global Positioning System (GPS) satellite constellation in support of daily taskings and requirements from Joint Force Space Component Command (JFSCC) to provide 24-hour, highly accurate navigation, timing and nuclear detonation detection information to users worldwide.

 310th Operations Group, 310th Space Wing

-19 SOPS is a classic reserve associate unit to 2 SOPS, 50th Space Wing.
+19 SOPS is a classic Reserve Associate Unit to the 2d Space Operations Squadron (2 SOPS), 50th Space Wing.
 The unit performs launch, early-orbit, anomaly resolution and disposal operations for the GPS constellation, and provides 24-hour, highly accurate navigation, timing and nuclear detonation information to users worldwide.
 It provides both an operational and strategic reserve capability by supporting daily operations while simultaneously maintaining a substantial call-up force.
-The unit regularly responds to taskings from JFCC-Space via the Joint Space Tasking Order.
-In addition, 19 SOPS' highly experienced personnel provide position, navigation and timing system expertise to National Command Authorities for Defense Support to Civil Authority functions, and navigation warfare planning and operations expertise to combatant commanders world-wide.
+The unit regularly responds to taskings from JFSCC - via the Combined Space Tasking Order.
+In addition, 19 SOPS' highly experienced personnel provide positioning, navigation and timing system expertise to National Command Authorities for Defense Support to Civil Authority functions, and navigation warfare planning and operations expertise to combatant commanders worldwide.